Hammertime is reader-supported. When you buy through links on our blog, we may earn commissions.

 For any of you with a Cricut or a Silhouette machine- this is my favorite way to organize vinyl!
 These plastic pieces are actually grocery bag holders from Amazon.
 They work perfectly to hold rolled-up vinyl.

-I also used a $10 IKEA wooden crate (that I painted gray) to hold my HTV (heat-transfer vinyl).
+I also used an IKEA wooden crate (that I painted gray) to hold my HTV (heat-transfer vinyl).
 Keeping the regular vinyl and the HTV separate from each other is vital!

 Simple nails were used to hang my mats.
 The turquoise holder is from the Dollar Tree.